 Key metrics to track in a dental practice

 As we discussed in the previous post, data has a big role to play in the coming years for the success of your practice.
 Integrated analytics functionality, on your practice management system, is necessary for best management practices.
-But, what are the right metrics to track to assess health and progress of your practice?
+But, what are the key metrics to track in a dental practice to assess its health and progress?

 This is an area that requires considerable thought since a lot of metrics can be derived from the vast amounts of data available.
 While some are useful indicators, others have no real meaning for your practice or may even show the opposite trend.